-Join Greg Sowell for an in-depth discussion in this video Software routing in Windows, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Software routing in Windows, part of Networking Foundations: Network Media (WANs).

 Using a Windows server as a router…isn't often done outside of a lab environment.…Linux routing is a well-established and maintained method…of software routing that is industry standard.…So if it must be done,…Linux is the obvious choice.…Routing and Remote Access was introduced with Windows 2000…and offered as an additional download in Windows NT4.…RRA is the software package that allows Windows servers…to operate as routers.…It operates in three capacities.…